Roman-git-hub/OvenTrioStudio/README.md

 - ⚡ **SMART mode** — fast cutting without re-encoding when possible
 - 🎯 **PRECISE mode** — accurate encoding via libx264
 - Fast FFmpeg processing and concatenation

+### 🔗 URL History

+- Recent URL history directly on the download screen
+- Quick access to previously used URLs
+- YouTube thumbnail previews
+- Automatic duplicate detection
+- Previously used URLs are moved to the top
+- Up to 20 recent URLs are stored
+- History persists between application restarts
+- Selecting a history entry fills the URL field without starting a download
+- One-click history clearing

 ---